Version: 2.1 | Last Updated: June 24, 2026

 Your primary linked wallet or any additional wallets may provide the collateral that will secure the Charges made by you on any Card (the “Collateral”).
 Collateral must be in the form of Bitcoin (BTC) or a stablecoin supported by Blink.
 No other digital assets or cryptocurrencies are accepted as Collateral.
 Blink reserves the right to designate which specific stablecoins may be used as Collateral, and reserves the right to decline a form of Collateral if it does not meet its updated policies, guidelines, or requirements.

-You, through one or more of your linked wallets, will be required to post Collateral that has Market Value in United States Dollars ("USD") equal to each dollar (1:1) that is charged to all of your Cards.
+You, through one or more of your linked wallets, will be required to post Collateral that has Market Value in United States Dollars (“USD”) equal to each dollar (1:1) that is charged to all of your Cards.
 Once the full amount has been charged to your Card, you will be required to provide additional Collateral for any incremental Charges.
 Because the Collateral Ratio is 1:1 with no additional buffer, any decline in the Market Value of Bitcoin-denominated Collateral below your existing charges may immediately trigger a Liquidation Event.
 You are strongly encouraged to maintain Collateral with Market Value in excess of your outstanding charges to reduce the risk of involuntary liquidation due to normal price fluctuations.
-If the Market Value of your Collateral is subject to a Liquidation Event when the Market Value is below your existing charges, you still owe us any difference between the USD value of the charges and the USD value of the Collateral at the time of Liquidation.
+If the Market Value of your Collateral is subject to a Liquidation Event when the Market Value is below your existing charges, you still owe the Issuing Bank any difference between the USD value of the charges and the USD value of the Collateral at the time of Liquidation.

-"Market Value" of the Collateral will be determined by Blink using the net redemption value provided by a centralized stablecoin issuer and/or the real-time price posted on a reputable and recognized exchange or price aggregator, or by reference to a price oracle, subject to Blink's sole discretion.
+“Market Value” of the Collateral will be determined by Blink using the net redemption value provided by a centralized stablecoin issuer and/or the real-time price posted on a reputable and recognized exchange or price aggregator, or by reference to a price oracle, subject to Blink’s sole discretion.
 You agree that the Market Value of your Collateral is determined solely by Blink through the above methods.
-You further agree that the Market Value is determined at the time of a Liquidation Event and any change in or fluctuation in value of the Collateral before or after a Liquidation Event will have no bearing on obligations owed to Blink.
+You further agree that the Market Value is determined at the time of a Liquidation Event and any change in or fluctuation in value of the Collateral before or after a Liquidation Event will have no bearing on obligations owed to the Issuing Bank.

-You authorize Blink to liquidate Collateral pursuant to this section in the event of a "Liquidation Event."
-A Liquidation Event will occur: (a) at a period set by Blink; (b) within 48 hours of each purchase you make with a Card, at our discretion for the amount of the approved purchase; (c) if you fail to make a payment of the full amount owed to Blink within 21 calendar days of the due date on your Statement; or (d) if the Market Value of your Collateral drops below the value of the existing charges on your Blink Card(s) and you do not add additional Collateral.
+You authorize Blink to liquidate Collateral pursuant to this section in the event of a “Liquidation Event.”
+A Liquidation Event will occur: (a) at a period set by Blink; (b) within 48 hours of each purchase you make with a Card, at our discretion for the amount of the approved purchase; (c) if you fail to make a payment of the full amount owed to the Issuing Bank within 21 calendar days of the due date on your Statement; or (d) if the Market Value of your Collateral drops below the value of the existing charges on your Blink Card(s) and you do not add additional Collateral.

 To withdraw your Collateral, you must provide Blink at least three (3) business days’ prior notice.
 You agree that any Collateral that has been provided within the three (3) business days of your notice to us may be subject to liquidation.
 Your withdrawal of any Collateral will not terminate any outstanding payment obligations you may have on your Card.